phamdongpha/Machine-learning---Web-scrapping-Analyse-des-sentiments-et-des-motions-/README.md

 - associate semantic labels (identified by their IRI) to the tweet representing the detected emotions.

+Written by PHAM Dong Pha, June Camille, Comoy Matthieu - a group of students in Master Data science and Digital Society - France

 Note: The report, explain and analyze the code will be written in French